Twinning Complex Networked Systems: Data-Driven Calibration of the mABCD Synthetic Graph Generator: Preliminaries

 \subsection{Multilayer networks}

 As stated in the introduction, heterogeneity of complex networked systems is a crucial property which cannot be neglected.
 Therefore, the problem tackled in this work aims to take into account this property by utilising multilayer networks.
 Following~\cite{kivela2014multilayer}, we formalise the concept of a multilayer network below.
 Nevertheless, before we do this, we clarify that for a given $n \in \N = \{1, 2, \ldots \}$, $[n]$ is used to denote the set consisting of the first $n$ natural numbers, that is, $[n] = \{1, 2, \ldots, n\}$.
+Furthermore, for a matrix $\mathbf{X}$, we denote its $(i,j)$-th entry by $\mathbf{X}_{ij}$.

 \begin{definition}[Multilayer network] A multilayer network can be described as a quadruple $G = ([n],[\ell],V,E)$, where $[n]$ is a set of $n$ actors, $[\ell]$ is a set of layers, $V \subseteq [n] \times [\ell]$ is a set of nodes, $E \subseteq \bigcup_{i \in [\ell]} [V_i \times V_i]$ is a set of edges. \end{definition}